Rugby league in the United States: National competitions

-AMNRL
+AMNRL (1997–2014)

 Tracing its origins to 1997, the American National Rugby League (AMNRL) was the United States' oldest rugby league competition.
-Eleven teams competed in the 2010 AMNRL season, with seven departing after the season to form the USA Rugby League, currently the only domestic rugby league competition in the US.
+Eleven teams competed in the 2010 AMNRL season, with seven departing after the season to form the USA Rugby League, currently the only domestic rugby league competition in the United States.

 Before the split and decline of the AMNRL, it had announced various plans for expansion.
 The Chicago Stockyarders team had announced it would be embarking on a full exhibition schedule for 2011, and had future plans to join the AMNRL.
 The AMNRL had also planned a four- to six-team competition for Hawaii in partnership with the Hawaii Rugby League; teams in the development were Kona, Maui, Harlequins, Spears, Islanders, and University of Hawaii.
 On June 10, 2011, the Utah Avalanche of Salt Lake City, Utah, announced they were joining the AMNRL as a developing team.
 To date, they have not yet aligned with the new USA Rugby League Other plans for a Western American National Rugby League and development in other areas had been announced at various times.

-The AMNRL will return in 2022 following the governance reforms which saw the establishment of the Commission for Rugby League in the United States (USARLC).